-Primary Firm Transportation Capacity carries the right, but generally not the obligation - subject to operational flow orders from a pipeline - to transport up to a maximum daily quantity of natural gas on the pipeline from a specified receipt point to a selected delivery point.
-Firm transportation requires a fixed payment, whether the capacity
+Primary Firm Transportation Capacity carries the right, but generally not the obligation (subject to operational flow orders from a pipeline), to transport up to a maximum daily quantity of natural gas on the pipeline from a specified receipt point to a selected delivery point.
+Firm transportation requires a fixed payment, whether the capacity is used or not, plus variable costs when physical gas is transported.
+Primary firm capacity is highly reliable when used in the contracted path from the receipt point to the delivery point.

-Alternate Firm Capacity occurs when firm shippers have the right to temporarily alter the contractual receipt point, delivery point, and flow direction - subject to capacity availability for that day.
+Alternate Firm Capacity occurs when firm shippers have the right to alter the contractual receipt point temporarily, delivery point, and flow direction - subject to the availability of capacity for that day.
 This alternate firm capacity can be very reliable if the contract flows natural gas within the primary path, in the contractual direction to or from the primary delivery or receipt point.
 The alternate firm is much less reliable or predictable if used to flow natural gas in the opposite direction or out of the path.
 While out-of-path alternate firm capacity has higher rights than non-firm, interruptible capacity, it is not considered reliable in most circumstances.